Sweat, Sage, and Shamans Sweat, Sage, and Shamans

 I participated in a sweatlodge purification ceremony, a ritual that, for centuries, has been an essential part of Native American culture.
 What is it today?
 A product offered by some spiritual supermarket, or perhaps a way to purification for those lost in modern reality?

 “In the sweat lounge, you shall be reborn,” promised my friend, who had recently experienced his spiritual awakening.
 In the supermarket of religion, he grabbed whatever he fancied off the shelves: cacao ceremonies, vision-hunting expeditions, the ritual burning of the Agnihotra fires at sunrise and sunset.
-He ‘tried to find himself’ in Rapé ceremonies and intuitive dances.
+He “tried to find himself” in Rapé ceremonies and intuitive dances.
 He sat in the men’s circle, and he claimed that the world “should be viewed through the lens of the heart, not the mind.”
 “The New Age is alive and well,” I thought mockingly, seeing the bumper crop of eclectic spiritual solutions.
 I tried to remain close friends with reason, but it didn’t work out this way.
 I wasn’t sure what was gnawing at me until I finally found the name for it: anthropo-yearning.
 After several drawn-out months of coronavirus-induced isolation, I longed for human contact; I needed to interact with another member of my species.
 In order to find them, I entered a sweat lounge.
 I did not care for being reborn – it sounded like some dodgy life-coach-like empty promise.
 All I was after was to cure my anthropo-yearning.

 In the pine forest, you can encounter roe deer, hares, foxes, fallow deer, and even racoon dogs.
 In nearby Żyrardów, local media regularly report moose blocking the road and beavers winning another battle against human infrastructure.
 Bird lovers come here to hunt aural thrills, and canoeists enjoy kayaking down the river Rawka, luckily unregulated and full of delightful obstacles: fallen trees, weirs and chutes.
-At the edge of the Bolimów Forest lives Anna, who “hippied out” 20 years ago, as she calls it herself – she swapped the city for the countryside and gave up her flat for a new habitat.
-The sweat lounge ceremony will take place on the grounds of her property, far away from her neighbour’s homes, close to the meadow, forest and the humble little river Rządza.
+At the edge of the Bolimów Forest lives Anna, who “hippied out” 20 years ago, as she calls it herself—she swapped the city for the countryside and gave up her flat for a new habitat.
+The sweat lounge ceremony will take place on the grounds of her property, far away from her neighbor’s homes, close to the meadow, forest and the humble little river Rządza.

 Information

 Breaking news!
-This is the last of your five free articles this month.
+This is the third of your five free articles this month.
 You can get unlimited access to all our articles and audio content with our digital subscription.

 Subscribe